UoB-HPC/cloverleaf_sycl/README.md

 ## Known issues

+ * Very few testing was done on non-square sizes when the indices are flipped via `SYCL_FLIP_2D`.
  * Due to ComputeCpp's limitation where built-ins are missing when targeting ptx, NVidia based GPUs are not supported yet.
  * Selecting non-default devices requires recompiling.